maagic6/comp7640/README.md

 ### 6. Access the API

-Access the API through the frontend at `http://localhost:8000`.
+Access the API through the frontend at `http://localhost:8000`, or access the API directly through `http://localhost:8000/docs`.

 ### 7. Project Structure